hbqdev/lan_backup/README.md

 - `sshpass` for password-based SSH authentication
 - `yq` for YAML parsing (supports both Go and Python versions)
 - `rsync` for efficient file transfers (automatically installed if missing)

-## Security Improvements

-This system now uses a more secure approach for password management:
 - Passwords are stored in a separate `.env` file with restricted permissions
 - The `.env` file can be excluded from version control
 - Configuration and secrets are properly separated